ExplorViz-Archive/explorviz-frontend/README.md

 <a href="https://david-dm.org/ExplorViz/explorviz-frontend?type=dev"><img src="https://david-dm.org/ExplorViz/explorviz-frontend/dev-status.svg" alt="devDependencies status"></a>
 [![](https://img.shields.io/docker/pulls/explorviz/explorviz-docker.svg)](https://hub.docker.com/r/explorviz/explorviz-docker "Click to view the image on Docker Hub")

 This project is a WIP replica of ExplorViz's visualization component.
 It substitutes [GWT](http://www.gwtproject.org/) client-code with [EmberJS](https://www.emberjs.com/).
-This is only the frontend, you will need the [backend](https://github.com/ExplorViz/explorviz-backend) as well.
+This is only the frontend, you will need the [backend](https://github.com/ExplorViz/explorviz-backend) as well for production.
+However, you can mock the backend as shown in the development section below.

 ## Documentation (Work in progress)
 The API documentation is available [here](https://explorviz.github.io/explorviz-frontend/).